Stock Options and Divorce

 Restricted stock refers to company shares that are granted at no cost to employees.
 Restricted stock is not transferable until certain conditions, such as employment by the company for a specified period of time, have been met.
 In the case of restricted stock, the employee may receive dividend income and an ownership stake in the business.

 Are Stock Options Income, Salary, or Property in Connecticut Divorces?

-Many people are under the misconception that Connecticut courts will not divide stock options.
+Many people are under the misconception that Connecticut divorce courts will not divide stock options.
 Connecticut is an “equitable distribution” and an “all property” state.
 “Equitable” does not mean equal, or even half, but rather what the Superior Court considers fair.
 “All property” means that the courts have jurisdiction over all the property that both spouses have.
-Stock options earned during the marriage are included in the definition of property that Connecticut courts can divide.
+Connecticut includes stock options a spouse earned during the marriage in the definition of property that judges can divide.
 More, courts can even divide some stock options that are not yet vested.

 Unvested Stock Options Vs. Vested Stock Options